- Hong Kong

 The scope of our work includes restoring the original indoor hardwood timber jogging track and complete repair and decoration of the brick facing facades and pitch roofs.
 The external steel fire escape staircase, which is rarely seen in Hong Kong, will also be repaired to ensure the safety of access to the building is maintained.
 Our team are also repairing the defective steel and timber windows and external light poles.

-Built in the 1930s by E Lim Fat, No. 176 Shung Ching San Tsuen is a Chinese residential property.
-The Grade II building is an eclectic fusion of Western and Chinese styles inspired by its owner's work overseas where ideologies were brought back and incorporated into their private residence.
+Built in the 1930s by E Lim Fat, No 176 Shung Ching San Tsuen is a Chinese residential property.
+The Grade 2 building is an eclectic fusion of Western and Chinese styles inspired by its owner's work overseas where ideologies were brought back and incorporated into their private residence.

 As the property is currently vacant, our conservation work focuses on restoring key features and characteristics of the original building design.
 The intended result will be a charming interior that will be relevant to a number of possible new uses.

 Po Leung Kuk was established by Chinese merchants as an antikidnapping society and has since evolved to provide sanctuary to refugees and victims of domestic abuse.
 It is now recognised as one of the earliest social welfare initiatives for Chinese people in the city.